nzeakokosi7/flutter-clean-arch/README.md

 *.mocks.dart
 ```

+Make sure to add it to to your `.gitignore` file as well.

 **Step 4:**

 Create an environment file named `.env` at the approot folder, copy and paste these items below